 Waxing a car can provide a good shine and additional protection for the paint.
 Car waxes come in three forms: liquid, paste, and spray.
-Overall, we have found that paste waxes are easier to use than liquid waxes; liquid waxes cleaned the best; and spray waxes were easiest to use and left the fewest stains on plastic parts, but they didn't last as long as other waxes.
-With any wax you choose, we recommend you first try using it on an inconspicuous area such as a clean doorjamb.
+Overall, we have found in our tests that paste waxes are easier to use than liquid waxes; liquid waxes cleaned the best; and spray waxes were easiest to use and left the fewest stains on plastic parts, but they didn't last as long as other waxes.
+With any wax you choose, we recommend you first try using it on an inconspicuous area, such as a clean doorjamb.
 And regardless of how hard you work, how much you spend, or what longevity claims manufacturers make, don't expect any wax to last all that long.
 All of the products we tested showed a significant loss of protection within about five weeks.
 (See our car wax buying guide and ratings.)

 If there are significant scratches in your paint, think twice before trying to repair them yourself using a scratch repair pen.
 Our tests have shown good results are more difficult to achieve than TV commercials suggest.